acefa-hubs/acefa-hubs.github.io/README.md

 # ACEFA Website

-Repository for the website for ACEFA - the Australian Consortium for Epidemic Forecasting & Analytics.
+Repository for the website for ACEFA - the Australia-Aotearoa Consortium for Epidemic Forecasting & Analytics.

 ## Instructions for contributing to this repository